1924 24 Hours of Le Mans: Night

 After six hours as night fell, there were already only 25 cars left in the race.
 The Ariès had been leading after the demise of the Chenard-Walcker, then was delayed.
 The leading four cars had done 33 laps.
 Duff had to pit to clear a blockage in his gearbox.
 After half an hour and much hammering it was found to be an electrics staple.
 Just before midnight, Laly's 3.2-litre Ariès had to be retired with a blown head gasket.
 The two Bignans were now running 5th and 6th, the best of the 2-litre cars.

 At 2am the two Lorraines still had a narrow lead over the Bentley in third.
 But at 3am de Courcelles slid off the road and bent his Lorraine's chassis delaying it as repairs were done, and slowing it for the rest of the race.
-The Bentley moved up when Bloch then had to stop to repair broken rear shock absorbers – the Lorraine's Hartford duralumin units not strong enough for the treatment on the rough roads.
+The Bentley moved up when Robert Bloch then had to stop to repair broken rear shock absorbers – the Lorraine's Hartford duralumin units not strong enough for the treatment on the rough roads.

 With the problems of the bigger cars, the de Tornaco/Barthélémy Bignan then found itself in second place overall at half-time.
 The 12CV Chenard-Walcker running 7th lost two laps when de Zúñiga burnt his hand doing engine repairs, but his co-driver Dauvergne could not be found to take over and had to be hailed over the loudspeakers.